Apicbase offers you the ability to analyse your food cost in depth with its food cost and margin calculation tools.

 - The ingredient cost is calculated based on the prices attached to the ingredients in the recipe.
 These prices can be imported when the ingredients are imported or can be added manually to an ingredient.
 Click here to get an overview of the ingredient information required for food cost.

 - The waste percentage can be determined in the food cost calculation field itself or set as a default waste percentage in the library settings.
-To learn more on how waste interacts with your food cost click here.
+To learn more about how waste interacts with your food cost click here.

-- The personnel cost is the multiplication of the labour time and the cost per hour.
+- The personnel cost is the multiplication of labour time and the cost per hour.
 You can define up to three different hour prices in our software, reflected in ‘prepping time’, ‘cooking time’, and ‘plating time’.
 The labour time is set in the recipe.
 The cost per hour can be determined in the library settings for prepping, cooking and plating.

 On a side note: as a company, you can decide whether or not you want to use this function.
-If you calculate your labour time within your margin percentage, just put the hour pricing on zero and they will not have effect on the cost calculation.
-If you use only one or two distinct prices, you can also leave the second or third hour price to zero.
+If you calculate your labour time within your margin percentage, just put the hour pricing on zero and they will not have an effect on the cost calculation.
+If you use only one or two distinct prices, you can also leave the second or third-hour price to zero.

 - The prime cost, finally, is the sum of the food cost and the personnel cost.

-Actual profit based on your sell price:
+2. Actual profit based on your sell price

 - The VAT percentage can be set as a default VAT percentage in the library settings or filled out in the recipe itself.